-Tower of London - London, England
+Tower of London

-Welcome to Europe’s best preserved renaissance water castle.
-Built in the middle of a lake in 1554, the castle’s original purpose was to keep enemies at bay.
+Welcome to Europe’s best-preserved renaissance water castle.
+Built in the middle of a lake in 1554, the famous castle’s original purpose was to keep enemies at bay.
 With its surrounding moat, drawbridge and battlements, Egeskov Castle was a difficult fortress to crack.
 Secret staircases, scalding holes, artillery ports and arrow slits allowed the castle’s inhabitants to defend their property under cover.
 Today, Egeskov Castle is a peaceful destination.
 The grounds play host to mazes, extravagant gardens and a wealth of museums including collections devoted to vintage motorbikes and cars.
 And kids of all ages will fall in love with Titania’s Palace, arguably the most impressive dollhouse in the world.
 Handmade in Ireland, the intricate mini castle features 18 elaborate rooms filled with handcrafted mahogany furniture and 3,000 tiny works of art.

-5. Hearst Castle - San Simeon, California, U.S.A.
+San Simeon, California, USA

 Looking out to the Pacific Ocean, Hearst Castle has a star-studded history.
 Built by publishing czar William Randolph Hearst and architect Julia Morgan, the immense grounds and castle took almost 30 years (1919 to 1947) to complete.
 Formally named ‘the Enchanted Hill,’ Hearst’s complex included 165 rooms, indoor and outdoor pools, an airstrip, a zoo, a movie theatre, and tennis courts.
 Home to a priceless collection of European art and antiques, Hearst’s grand masterpiece quickly became a magnet for the rich and famous.
 Invitations to stay at the castle were highly prized.
 Hollywood stars, world leaders and VIPs of the day including Greta Garbo, Charlie Chaplin, Cary Grant, Winston Churchill, Howard Hughes, and Amelia Earhart were among Hearst’s A-list visitors.
 Today, Hearst Castle is a State Historical Monument and is open for public tours.

-1000 Islands, New York, U.S.A.
+1000 Islands, New York, USA

 Love and loss heavily influenced the creation of Boldt Castle.
-In 1900, George C. Boldt - the millionaire proprietor of Manhattan’s Waldorf-Astoria Hotel - hired over 300 workers to build a six storey, 120-room castle on scenic Heart Island.
+In 1900, George C. Boldt, the millionaire proprietor of Manhattan’s Waldorf-Astoria Hotel, hired more than 300 workers to build a six storey, 120-room castle on scenic Heart Island.
 Boldt wanted to showcase his love for his wife Louise with this extravagant, private residence built in her honour.
 Equipped with Italian gardens, a drawbridge, tunnels, numerous towers and a powerhouse, Boldt Castle mixed old world architecture with modern conveniences.
 But in 1904 before the castle was completed, Louise died suddenly.
 Bolt, overwhelmed by his loss, ordered all construction to cease.
 The millionaire never returned to his St. Lawrence River getaway and Boldt Castle was left unfinished and abandoned.
 In 1977, the Thousand Island Bridge Authority purchased the property, began an on-going restoration scheme and opened Heart Island to the public.
 Canadian and U.S. boat tours bring visitors to Heart Island and Boldt Castle from May through to October.